John Cale live at The Roundhouse, London - 1971-01-17

 Solo debut at The Roundhouse

-On January 17 Cale performs his first ever solo show at The Roundhouse in London.
+On January 17 Cale performs his first ever solo show at The Roundhouse in London, playing a five songs set.
 He is backed by Mike Heron (of the Incredible String Band).
 He shares the bill with Nico, accompanying her on viola and piano.

 Aspen Magazine No. 9